Bartozzz/bartozzz.github.io/content/blog/2021-12-13-accessible-css-that-respects-user-choices/index.md

 }
 ```

-Keep in mind that reduced motion preference does not only apply to animations – in fact, it can apply to transitions but also GIFs or videos with auto-play.
+Keep in mind that reduced motion preference does not only apply to animations – it can apply to transitions but also to GIFs or videos with auto-play.
 [Val Head created a great article](https://alistapart.com/article/designing-safer-web-animation-for-motion-sensitivity/#section3) in which he points out how to identify potentially triggering animations.

-## Size content based on user's preferred font size
+## Size content based on the user’s preferred font size

 Users can adjust the preferred font size in the browser setting.
 The browser font size can be read by using percentage units – setting `font-size: 100%` will make your text 100% of the base font size set in the browser by the user: